fatkodima/online_migrations/README.md

 :x: **Bad**

-Adding multiple foreign keys in a single migration blocks reads and writes on all involved tables until migration is completed.
+Adding multiple foreign keys in a single migration blocks writes on all involved tables until migration is completed.
 Avoid adding foreign key more than once per migration file, unless the source and target tables are identical.

 ```ruby